© Gilad Fogel

 When regular passenger boarding was announced, he watched a few more passengers go through the gate before presenting himself for boarding.
 It wouldn’t do to be spotted by the mark.
 It had happened before, many times, but not this early on in an assignment.
 If he got burned by a mark further down the line, he had more options to deal with the problem.
 At this stage, he had to be extra careful.

 Of course, his size—all seven feet of him—was why he couldn’t do undercover work back in the day.
 They never let him do the fun stuff.
 They’d only wheel him out when they needed someone who could sort out a rumble and shit like that.
 He’d been better off when he was armed detail for a private security firm.
 That was fun.
 It was like Dirty Harry in those old movies—except that old Harry was a midget compared to Zilan.
-Unfortunately, once bullet drones had finally arrived in the old country there was little demand left for a man with a gun.
+Unfortunately, with some of the more modern security tech reaching the old country, there was little demand left there for a man with a gun.

 ‘Arthur Meakes?’ the pretty young thing said as she scanned Zilan’s skull-chip.

-‘Yes,’ he said, in what was now a near-perfect English accent.
+‘Yes,’ he answered in what was now a near-perfect English accent.

 *Thank God for language apps.*

 Once the new chip was in, he learned English in a day.
 Previously, he’d hardly got beyond, ‘Hey, beautiful girl, you want kiss-kiss?’
 Not even after five years of English classes at school.
 The accent was still hard, but the chip could usually take over his speech and smooth it out for him.
 Shame there was no Internet access, though.
-It was the augmented reality porn he’d been looking forward to.
-That would have been a convenient way to satisfy his uncommon needs.
 But they said comms needed to be encrypted and all that shit.
 Still, it was better than having no chip at all.
 Back in the old country, only the very wealthy had them.
-Even the force still used wrist phones to talk to each other.
+Even the force still used normal phones to talk to each other.

 ‘Thank you, Mr Meakes.
 Do go through,’ said the pretty young thing. *Fuck*, she was hot.
 He’d have liked to hang around a bit to see what she was up to.
 But work was work.
 He joined the end of the queue just in time to see his mark boarding the plane.
 Him and his tyke.
 Tick!